mcabbott/WeightedArrays.jl/README.md

 A few functions like `log(x)` and `tanh(x)` act element-wise but update the box constraints appropriately.
 (Most of this will work for any N-dimensional Array, not just a Matrix.
 The weights then belong to the last dimension.)

-Plot recipies are defined: `using Plots; plot(wrandn(2,100))` will draw a scatter plot in two dimensions, with area indicating weight.
+Plot recipes are defined: `using Plots; plot(wrandn(2,100))` will draw a scatter plot in two dimensions, with area indicating weight.
 With more than three rows e.g. `plot(wrandn(4,50))`, it will plot the first two principal components (and attempt to scale these correctly).
 The function `pplot(x)` saves the PCA function (see `wPCA(x)`) in a global varable, so that `pplot!(t)` can add more points on the same axes.

 <img src="deps/red.png?raw=true" width="440" height="400" alt="Plot example" align="right" padding="5">

 ```julia
 julia> plot(wgrid(2, -5:5), m=:+)